 - Non-hazardous Program for Parts Cleaning.
-In our non-hazardous program for parts cleaning, we provide our customers with a solvent that is not included in the EPA's definition of hazardous waste due to its increased flashpoint, and we educate each participating customer to prevent harmful contaminants from being added to the solvent during use.
+In our non-hazardous program for parts cleaning, we provide our • customers with a solvent that is not included in the EPA's definition of hazardous waste due to its increased flashpoint, and we educate each participating customer to prevent harmful contaminants from being added to the solvent during use.
 Because of the reduced solvent flammability, as long as the customer does not add toxic or flammable contaminants during use, neither the clean solvent that we supply nor the resulting used solvent generated by customers participating in the program is classified as hazardous waste by the EPA, and as a result can be managed as non-hazardous waste.
 To participate in this program, our customers must provide certification that no hazardous wastes have been added to the parts cleaning solvent.
 After we collect the used solvent from customers participating in our non-hazardous program for parts cleaning, we recycle it via distillation for re-delivery to our parts cleaning customers.
 The recycling process removes oil, water, and other impurities, resulting in solvent suitable to be re-used by our customers for parts cleaning.
 At the same time, this process minimizes the burdensome hazardous waste regulations faced by our customers and allows us to minimize our virgin solvent purchases.
 Our solvent recycling system located in Indianapolis, Indiana is capable of recycling up to six million gallons per year of used solvent generated by customers participating in our non-hazardous program.
 This provides adequate capacity in excess of our current requirements. - Product Reuse Program for Parts Cleaning.
-Rather than managing used solvent as a waste, we have developed a program that uses the solvent as an ingredient in the manufacture of asphalt roofing materials.
-Used solvent generated by customers participating in our product reuse program for parts cleaning is sold as a direct substitute for virgin solvent that is otherwise used in the manufacturing process for asphalt roofing materials.
+Rather than managing used solvent as a waste, used solvent generated by customers participating in our product reuse program for parts cleaning is sold as a direct substitute for virgin solvent that is otherwise used in the manufacturing process for asphalt roofing materials.
 Because the used solvent is destined for reuse, it is not deemed a waste, and therefore it is not subject to hazardous waste regulations.
-To enhance the marketing of these programs, in the past 20 plus years we and our predecessor, Heritage Environmental Services, have voluntarily obtained concurrence letters from more than 30 state environmental agencies to validate this approach. - Aqueous Program.
-In addition to our petroleum-based solvent, we offer a full suite of proprietary aqueous-based parts cleaning solutions, including our patented aqueous parts cleaning equipment and patented filtration technology for water-based fluids, which we believe is the most comprehensive aqueous-based solutions offering in the industry.
+To enhance the marketing of these programs, in the past 20 plus years, we have voluntarily obtained concurrence letters from more than 30 state environmental agencies to validate this approach. - Aqueous Program.
+In addition to our petroleum-based solvent, we offer a vast suite of proprietary aqueous-based parts cleaning solutions, including our patented aqueous parts cleaning equipment and patented filtration technology for water-based fluids, which we believe is the most comprehensive aqueous-based solutions offering in the industry.
 After our customer is finished using the solution, we remove the used solution and almost exclusively manage it as non-hazardous waste.
 Similar to the two solvent-based programs described above, our customers' used cleaning material will not be included in the EPA's definition of a hazardous waste, which helps reduce our customers' regulatory burdens.
 In addition, our patented Aqua Filtration Unit provides our customers with an innovative method to remove contaminants from their water-based fluids.

 Experienced Management Team.
 Our management team has substantial experience in the industry and possesses particular expertise in the small to mid-sized customer segment.
-As of December 28, 2019, our senior managers had on average over 25 years of industry experience and our middle managers have on average of approximately 20 years of industry experience.
+As of January 1, 2022, our senior managers had on average over 25 years of industry experience and our middle managers have on average of approximately 20 years of industry experience.